rclone/rclone/docs/content/jottacloud.md

 additionally uses a separate authentication flow where the username is generated internally.
 To setup rclone to use Telia Cloud, choose Telia Cloud authentication in the setup.
 The rest of the setup is identical to the default setup.

+### Tele2 Cloud authentication

+As Tele2-Com Hem merger was completed this authentication can be used for former Com Hem Cloud and Tele2 Cloud customers as no support for creating a CLI token exists, and additionally uses a separate authentication flow where the username is generated internally.
+To setup rclone to use Tele2 Cloud, choose Tele2 Cloud authentication in the setup.
+The rest of the setup is identical to the default setup.

 ## Configuration